 Development Management Policies DPD What it does Is it working?
-Has position changed Nature and extent of need for refreshment/ amendment Extent of Review - Category Drainage Systems. types of Sustainable Drainage Schemes created, and how proposals have ensured no increased flood risk. appropriate location and type of development in flood risk areas.
-Policy broadly aligned to current NPPF, refreshment needed in light of any national policy changes.
-DM7 Addressing Pollution, Contamination Impact and Water Quality Non-strategic Ensures protection of the District's environment and public health.
-Sets requirements and expectations with respect to pollution, air quality, contaminated land and exposure to contamination and water quality.
-Principles still applicable for future local- plan making.
-Analysis required - implementation of policy.
-Policy to be refreshed in light of updated relevant evidence base (e.g. Air Quality Guidance), level of refreshment dependent on extent may wish to introduce specific requirements and standards.
+Has position changed Nature and extent of need for refreshment/ amendment Extent of Review - Category Impact and Water Quality Non-strategic requirements and expectations with respect to pollution, air quality, contaminated land and exposure to contamination and water quality.
+Analysis required - implementation of policy. of refreshment dependent on extent may wish to introduce specific requirements and standards.
 Policy broadly aligned with current NPPF, refreshment needed in light of any national policy changes.
-2 DM8 High Speed Broadband for New Development Non-strategic Ensures new development makes appropriate provision for high-speed broadband connectivity and requires the submission of broadband statements with applications.
+Policy Approaches 4.2 , 4.3 DM8 High Speed Broadband for New Development Non-strategic Ensures new development makes appropriate provision for high-speed broadband connectivity and requires the submission of broadband statements with applications.
 Analysis required to identify extent to which proposals have been provided with high-speed broadband connectivity.
 Policy to be refreshed in light of changing needs, and updated evidence base and to align with NPPF more fully (ensuring full fibre connections), as because the DPD was assessed against the 2012 NPPF its approach to full fibre was relaxed during the examination.
-2
+Category 2: Likely to require less substantive review and amendment/refreshment.
+Policy Approach 7.5